kalyanhadooptraining/facebook-java-api/facebook-java-api/README.txt

 		the repository entry and navigate to /trunk/facebook-java-api.
 Right-click on this folder, and then select "Checkout..." to check out the project.

+		Note that while it is possible to download the entire project as a plain .zip archive, it is generally recommended to checkout from SVN instead if you plan on building from sources.
+This will make things much easier should you ever decide you want to commit any changes you have in the future.

 	2. At the command line, navigate to the top-level project directory ('/favebook-java-api' unless you have renamed the project on your system) and type "maven eclipse".
 This will configure the project for use with Eclipse, and download any necessary dependencies.